ponder-sh/ponder/.changeset/happy-monkeys-beam.md

 "@ponder/core": patch
 ---

-Fixed broken link to Telemetry documentation
+Fixed a broken link to the telemetry documentation.